Lumavate-Team/documentation/docs/2-development.rst

 	   :width: 400px
 	   :alt: Image of the version info fields

 	   The version info fields are in the second section of the Add Version page.
 They ask for the port, version number, and label for the new version.
-The port indicates the programing language used in the image.
-The version number indicates the major, minor, and patch of the version.
-The label indicates if the version is in development (dev), ready for production (prod), or deprecated (old).
+	   - port asks which programing language is used in the image
+	   - version number aks for the version major, minor, and patch
+	   - label asks if the version is in development (dev), ready for production (prod), or deprecated (old)

         .. note::
 		The :ref:`port numbers <port>` and corresponding programing languages can be found :ref:`here <port>`.